 To install NVIDIA driver on openSUSE Leap 15, run:

-For AMD drivers, you’ll need to download the official driver from the AMD website.
-Search for something like AMDGPU-Pro Driver Version 17.30 for SLED/SLES 12 SP2 (or any newer version that is for SLED/SLES) and download it.
+For AMD drivers, they are already there in the system if you are searching for the open source ones.
+For the proprietary ones, you’ll need to download the official driver from the AMD website.
+Search for something like AMDGPU-Pro Driver Version 17.40 for SLED/SLES 12 SP2 (or any newer version that is for SLED/SLES) and download it.
 After you download the driver and extract it, run the checking process using:

 sudo sh amdgpu-pro-preinstall.sh --check

 It will show you if there are any repositories or packages that are missing.
 To run the script which automatically solves those problems and adds needed repositories:

 This step is optional.
 If you have some weird problems with the kernel shipped by default in openSUSE due to its patches or the backported drivers from newer kernel, or if you just want a vanilla kernel, you may install it easily on openSUSE using the following command:

 When rebooting, make sure that you enter to the vanilla kernel instead of the default one.

 Explore YaST Modules

 YaST is the spirit of openSUSE.
 It comes by default with a few modules installed to configure bootloader, network, software and a lot more.
 However, YaST is not just those modules.
 There are around 80 different modules for YaST which you can install in a single click.
 Feel free to browse them to see if you need any.

 To list the name of their packages on your system, run: